vukics/cppqed/doc/main.markdown

 Acknowledgement {#mainpageacknowledgement}
 ===============

 First of all, we acknowledge the developers of Boost for making C++ an even more powerful language than it originally was.
-Without the Boost libraries, the framework could not have been achieved by a single person.
+Without the Boost libraries, the framework could not have taken form.

 We would like to thank the developers of GSL, LAPACK, Blitz++, and FLENS for their effort, without which scientific computing in C++ in general, and the present framework in particular would not look as nice as it looks today.